 Program Planning 101

 The League uses the word “program” in a very specific way.
-According to the Glossary of League Lingo (see www.lwv.org), program consists of “selected governmental issues chosen by members at the local, state and national levels for study and action.”
+Program consists of “selected governmental issues chosen by members at the local, state and national levels for study and action.”

 Our Approach to Program and Action

 League program arises from the suggestions of members.
-At every level of the League, the board of directors is responsible for reviewing and discussing these suggestions, formulating them in appropriate language, and recommending all or some of them for adoption according to procedures specified in the bylaws (the LWVN bylaws are in your 2012 Member Handbook and are on our website).
+At every level of the League, the board of directors is responsible for reviewing and discussing these suggestions, formulating them in appropriate language, and recommending all or some of them for adoption according to procedures specified in the bylaws.

 A local League’s proposed program is presented for approval by its members at the annual meeting.
 In the course of discussions about the coming year’s program, members often give suggestions to the board on scope of inquiry, timing, emphasis, and ways to handle the study and/or action phases for their area of interest.